ctrlplusb/react-universally/README.md

   - `express` server with a basic security configuration.
   - `react` as the view.
   - `react-router` as the router, along with a dynamic routing configuration.
+  - Very basic CSS support - it's up to you to extend it into CSS Modules, SASS, PostCSS, Aphrodite etc.
   - Full ES2015 support, using `babel` to transpile where needed.
   - Bundling of both client and server using `webpack` v2.
   - Client bundle is split by routes and by "vendor" modules.